dcortez2/gittgthr/README.md

 4. GetTogether_Feature_Complete_Release.apk is to be downloaded with an android devicecanvas or an android emulator.

-5. If any issues are found, please report them to either the Issues tab or through email.
-  - To start an issue, you are required to have a GitHub account.
-  - Feel free to add any issues or build upon discovered ones.
-  - Email to csc131gettogether_1172781000000017243@bugs.zohoprojects.com

 # Report Bugs

 You will need a GitHub account to report bugs.